ArvinFarrelP/ArvinFarrelP/README.md

 ### 👩‍💻 About Me

-- 🔭 I’m working as ...
+- 📚 I'm currently learning blockchain content creator and crypto trader.
-- 📚 I'm currently learning ...
+- ⚡ In my free time, I analyze crypto markets, explore new blockchain projects, and play games like Genshin Impact.

-- ⚡ In my free time I ...
+---